campuscode/rails-guides-pt-BR/source/getting_started.md

 The `update` action (re-)fetches the article from the database, and attempts to update it with the submitted form data filtered by `article_params`.
 If no validations fail and the update is successful, the action redirects the browser to the article's page.
-Else, the action redisplays the form, with error messages, by rendering `app/views/articles/edit.html.erb`.
+Else, the action redisplays the form with error messages, by rendering `app/views/articles/edit.html.erb` with a status code 4XX for the app to work fine with [Turbo](https://github.com/hotwired/turbo-rails).

 #### Using Partials to Share View Code